nagasudhirpulla/taming_python/blog/skills/sftp_python.md

     print("copy completed!")
 ```
-* This function can be copied and used directly in your projects
+* `put` method can be used to upload single file to sftp server
-* We can modify this function to for uploading multiple files into the FTP server using a `for` loop inside the function
+* `put_d` method can be used to upload all folder contents to sftp server folder
+*  `put_d` method can be used to upload all folder contents to sftp server folder

 ## Download files from FTP server directory using 'retrbinary'
 In the below python script, we have created a function that downloads files from FTP server into a local directory.